Cafezinhu/Cafezinhu/README.md

 I'm currently working with Game Development and Networking for Games.
 I also make XR(Virtual Reality and Augmented Reality) projects.

-I'm currently learning TypeScript for 3D and Game Development.
+I'm currently learning Rust and Godot.

 <!--
 **Cafezinhu/Cafezinhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.